feast-dev/feast/docs/getting-started/faq.md

 ### How can I add a custom online store?

 Please follow the instructions [here](../how-to-guides/adding-support-for-a-new-online-store.md).

+### Can the same storage engine be used for both the offline and online store?

+Yes.
+For example, the Postgres [connector](https://github.com/nossrannug/feast-postgres) can be used as both an offline and online store.

 ### Does Feast support S3 as a data source?